inkandfeet/inkmail/README.md

 - No open tracking.
 - No click tracking.

-Email from a person, not an email system.
+Email from a person, not an automated system.
+- No HTML templates
+- No automated sequences
+- Basic Markdown support (bold, italic, links)
 - Basic customization - first and last name only.
-- Basic Markdown support (bold, italic, links)
 - Emoji support
-- No HTML templates
-- No automated sequences
+- Time zone support.
 - No segments.
 (Only confirmed subscriptions.
 Please see consent, active.)
-- no cookies, no logins, nothing.
+- No cookies, no logins, nothing.
 No GDPR issues, and no silly cookie consent popups.

 Know what your readers loved
 - Active, ❤️-based feedback baked in.
 Know what emails your readers _loved_.